How Dummy Tickets Work for Visa Applications in 2025

 - When transiting through certain countries

 Some countries — like the US, UK, Schengen states, and the Gulf region — are very strict about this.
+For instance, in Schengen visa applications, embassies require a return or onward flight departing within the 90-day stay limit to ensure compliance with the no-overstay rule.

 You may also need a dummy ticket for: